Consul is a HashiCorp tool for service discovery, failure detection (health checks), key/value storage, that works with multiple datacenters.

 version - The version of Consul software to download and install.

-Consul configuration web page for more information on the configuration options availble in the Consul software.
+Go to the Consul configuration web page for more information on the configuration options availble in the Consul software.

 The original author of this charm is Kapil Thangavelu ( @kapilt ).